cko-recruitment/.github/profile/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Documentation
-Please document your key design considerations and assumptions made when the test is performed as a take away exercise.
+Please document your key design considerations and assumptions made when the test is performed as a offline take-home exercise.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>